The University is one of 18 in the UK to be chosen

-Led by UCLan’s Creative Innovation Zone, the Creative Mental Health Framework has received Government funding which aims to reduce the mental health stigma for the LGBTQ+ community.
+Led by UCLan’s Student Enterprise Hub, the Creative Mental Health Framework has received Government funding which aims to reduce the mental health stigma for the LGBTQ+ community.

 The project, which is one of 18 selected nationwide, will be delivered by students, for students, harnessing creativity to raise awareness, reduce barriers and tackle stigma.
 Students will learn how to support each other, practise self-care and understand mental health triggers.
 Through the production of arts and media content, they will develop a strong mutual understanding of LGBTQ+ and mental health issues.